The Pros & Cons of FTL Shipping

 • Goods are safer and more secure

-• Less damage or lost in transit
+• Less damage or loss in transit

 • Shipments can be easily tracked